shermanloan/scejson-doc/doc/module-loan.md

-If the value of this field is `-2`, then an early payoff event was triggered, which is caused by (i) specifying the `EditOutput.EarlyPayoff` field, or (ii) using whole dollar rounding which can shorten the specified term of the loan, or (iii) specifying a minimum payment which also may shorten the specified term of the loan.
+If the value of this field is `-2`, then an early payoff event was triggered, which is caused by (i) specifying the `EditOutput.EarlyPayoff` field, or (ii) using whole dollar rounding which can shorten the specified term of the loan, or (iii) specifying a fixed or minimum payment amount which also may shorten the specified term of the loan.

 🟥 **PmtStream.Term**